 Depo-subQ provera 104 Side Effects

-Generic Name: medroxyprogesterone
+Generic name: medroxyprogesterone

 Along with its needed effects, medroxyprogesterone (the active ingredient contained in depo-subQ provera 104) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking medroxyprogesterone:
+Check with your doctor immediately if any of the following side effects occur while taking medroxyprogesterone:

-- Absent, missed, or irregular menstrual periods
+- absent, missed, or irregular menstrual periods

 - menstrual changes